Modern-Compilers-Lab/Tiny-Language-Models-Framework/README.md

 python tinypy_generator.py --num_programs 1000 --level 1.1 --filename sample_data.txt --deduplicate
 ```

+This generation command is just an example to get you started.
+If you want to train your own model, you'll likely need to generate significantly more data.

 ### Data Preparation
-Prepare the data by running:
+Prepare (Tokenize and split) the data by running:

 ```bash
 python prepare.py
 ```

-This generation command is just an example to get you started.
-If you want to train your own model, you'll likely need to generate significantly more data.

 ### Training
 Train the model using the following command: